Introduction

 Gen 2 cameras magically and automatically correct color fringes caused by most lenses.
 If you're a tweaker, this alone significantly improves corner sharpness.

 The Gen 2 D90 is far, far better than the Gen 1 D200.
 I didn't have a D2Xs for comparison, but it would be the same as the D200.
+These shots are crops from the corner with the 18-200mm VR at 18mm.
+The D90 is as sharp as the D300.
+The D90 was focused elsewhere in this example. |

 There was never much reason for raw, and in Gen 2, even less.
 It's quite likely that using raw with a Gen 2 camera and most, if not all, software, will throw you back into Gen 1 quality.
 It's not 2006 anymore.
 Most raw software does not do any of the clever things, like ADR, expanded color controls or totally automatic lens corrections, that are done in-camera.